New Horizons in ESCRT Biology

 In addition to their classical role in endosomal sorting, this machinery is co-opted to perform similar membrane-remodelling events allowing HIV-1 release, release of exosomes and microvesicles, membrane abscission during cytokinesis, neuronal pruning, repair of damaged regions of plasma membrane and regeneration and repair of the nuclear envelope.

 Given the explosion of ESCRT-biology, many researchers are new to the field and benefited from this meeting’s speakers, who comprised some of the leading active researchers who have been part of the wealth of exciting new discoveries in ESCRT research in recent years.

 - ESCRTs in cell division – cytokinesis and nuclear envelope remodelling

 - Cargo sorting to the MVB

 - Emerging ESCRT functions

-Topics covered in this meeting may be invited to submit to our journal, Biochemical Society Transactions, or other publication published by Portland Press, the wholly-owned trading subsidiary of the Biochemical Society.
+Topics covered in this meeting were invited to submit to our journal, Biochemical Society Transactions, or other publication published by Portland Press, the wholly-owned trading subsidiary of the Biochemical Society.